Why I Cant Focus At Work? How To Hack The Brain To Focus More?

 10. Focus on similar tasks

 Are you tired of switching between different types of thinking?
 Pick tasks that are similar and group them.
 Then, do one job at a time.
-You will find it easier to transition between charges, and that you can get more done by not having to jump from one study to the next.
+By not jumping from one study to the next, you will find it easier to transition between charges and get more done.

 Despite what you might think, multitasking isn’t more efficient or effective than doing one thing at a time, especially if you struggle to stay focused.
 According to the American Psychological Association, multitasking can reduce productivity by up to 40%.